Graphs and complexes of lattices: Graphs of lattices

 Given a group $G$ acting on a tree $\calt$, there is a \emph{quotient graph of groups} formed by taking the quotient graph from the action and assigning edge and vertex groups as the stabilisers of a representative of each orbit.
 Edge monomorphisms are then the inclusions, after conjugating appropriately if incompatible representatives were chosen.

-\begin{thm}\emph{\cite{Bass1993}} Up to isomorphism of the structures concerned, the processes of constructing the quotient graph of groups, and of constructing the fundamental group and Bass-Serre tree are mutually inverse. \end{thm}
+\begin{thm}\emph{\cite{Bass1993}} Up to isomorphism of the structures concerned, the processes of constructing the quotient graph of groups, and of constructing the fundamental group and Bass--Serre tree are mutually inverse. \end{thm}

 Let $(A,\cala)$ and $(B,\calb)$ be graphs of groups.
 A \emph{morphism of graphs of groups} $\phi:(A,\cala)\to (B,\calb)$ consists of: \begin{enumerate} \item A graph morphism $f:A\to B$. \item Homomorphisms of local groups $\phi_v: A_v\to B_{f(v)}$ and $\phi_e=\phi_{\overline{e}}:A_e\to B_{f(e)}$. \item Elements $\gamma_v\in\pi_1(\calb,f(v))$ for each $v\in VA$ and $\gamma_e\in \pi(\calb)$ for each $e\in EA$ such that if $v=i(e)$ then \begin{itemize} \item $\delta_e:=\gamma_v^{-1}\gamma_e\in\calb_{f(v)}$; \item $\phi_a\circ\alpha_e=\Ad(\delta_e)\circ\alpha_{f(e)}\circ\phi_e$. \end{itemize} \end{enumerate}